pydoit/doit/doc/cmd_run.rst

 and distribute it.
 If another user who tries this `dodo.py` with a version older that `X`, doit will display an error warning the user to update `doit`.

+`minversion` can be specified as a string or a 3-element tuple with integer values.
+If specified as a string any part that is not a number i.e.(dev0, a2, b4) will be converted to -1.

 .. code-block:: console

     DOIT_CONFIG = {